-- 1.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing (RRS). - 1.2 Sonar Class Association Appendix B Alternative Rules will be in effect.
+- 1.1 The regatta will be governed by the rules as defined in The Racing Rules of Sailing (RRS). - 1.2 The following documents also govern the U.S. Para Sailing Championship: - 1.2.1 The US Sailing Championship Conditions (USPSCC). - 1.2.2 The U.S. Para Sailing Championship Conditions - 1.2.3 The US Sailing Code of Conduct - 1.2.4 US Sailing Regulation 10. - 1.3 Sonar Class Association Appendix B Alternative Rules will be in effect.
 In addition, whisker poles are allowed.
-Spinnaker poles are not permitted. - 1.3 International 2.4 mR class will use 2.4 Norlin One-Design class rules. - 1.4 Racing rules listed below will be changed as indicated. - 1.4.1 The preamble to Part 4 will be changed to require PFD use, dock to dock.
-A U.S. Coast Guard approved personal flotation device, or in the case of overseas competitors, a personal flotation device approved by their Government's corresponding Maritime Authority, shall be worn, properly fastened, at all times, while launching and sailing, except while temporarily adding or removing clothing.
-1.4.2 The first two sentences of RRS 44.1 are changed to: 'A boat may take a One Turn Penalty when she may have broken one or more rules of Part 2 or RRS 31 in an incident while racing.' - 1.4.3 The US Sailing Prescription to RRS 63.2 will not apply. - 1.5 Appendix T shall apply. - 1.6 In case of a conflict between Notice of Race and Sailing Instructions, the Sailing Instructions shall govern.
-This changes RRS 63.7.
+Spinnaker poles are not permitted. - 1.4 International 2.4 mR class will use 2.4 Norlin One-Design class rules.

-- 1.7 The notation '[NP]' indicates rules that are not grounds for protest or request for redress by a boat but may be protested by the Race Committee or Organizing Authority.
-This changes RRS 60.1(a). - 1.8.
-The notation '[DP]' means that the penalty for a breach of the indicated rule may, at the discretion of the protest committee, be less than disqualification. - 1.9 Where the notation '[NP]' or '[DP]' appears in the heading of a section of these Sailing Instructions it applies to the entire section; where the notation '[NP]' or '[DP]' appears at the end of a subsection to these Sailing Instructions, it applies only to that subsection.
+- 1.5 Racing rules listed below will be changed as indicated. - 1.5.1 The preamble to Part 4 will be changed to require PDF use, dock to dock.
+A U.S. Coast Guard approved personal flotation device, or in the case of overseas competitors, a personal flotation device approved by their Government's corresponding Maritime Authority, shall be worn, properly fastened, at all times, while launching and sailing, except while temporarily adding or removing clothing. - 1.5.2 The first two sentences of RRS 44.1 are changed to: 'A boat may take a One Turn Penalty when she may have broken one or more rules of Part 2 or RRS 31 in an incident while racing.' - 1.6 In case of a conflict between Notice of Race and Sailing Instructions, the Sailing Instructions shall govern.
+This changes RRS 63.7. - 1.7 The notation '[NP]' indicates rules that are not grounds for protest or request for redress by a boat but may be protested by the Race Committee, the Protest Committee or the Technical Committee.
+This changes RRS 60.1(a). - 1.8 The notation '[DP]' means that the penalty for a breach of the indicated rule may, at the discretion of the Protest Committee, be less than disqualification. - 1.9 Where the notation '[NP]' or '[DP]' appears in the heading of a section of these Sailing Instructions it applies to the entire section; where the notation '[NP]' or '[DP]' appears at the end of a subsection to these Sailing Instructions it applies only to that subsection.